sigven/pcgr/README.md

   * _End_
   * _Segment_Mean_

-Here, _Segment_Mean_ denotes the log(2) ratio for a particular segment, which is a common output of somatic copy alteration callers.
+Here, _Segment_Mean_ denotes the log(2) ratio for a particular segment, which is a common output of somatic copy number alteration callers.
 Below shows the initial part of a copy number segment file that is formatted correctly according to PCGR's requirements:

     Chromosome	Start	End	Segment_Mean
     1	3218329	5782169	-0.0328